phetdam/touketsu/doc/source/api_ref.rst

 API Reference
 =============

-Below is a list of modules in the package. [#]_
+This page lists the two classes that form of the core of this package.

-Modules
+Classes
 -------

 .. autosummary::
-   :toctree: modules
+   :toctree: classes

-   touketsu.core
+   touketsu.core.FrozenClass

-.. [#] As you may have obviously noticed, there is only one module in the package.
+   touketsu.core.NDClass